-Courthouse Courtesy Copy Messenger and Delivery Services, Glossary
+Courtesy Copy Messenger and Delivery Services to Courts, Glossary

-Courthouse Messenger and Delivery Services, Legal Profession Terms and Related Definitions
+Messenger and Delivery Services to courthouses, Terms and Related Definitions

 Note: The following definitions are intended to be helpful, BUT they are NOT intended to constitute legal advice or address every possible meaning of the term (s) contained herein.